SAP/odata-vocabularies/vocabularies/Hierarchy.md

 Property|Type|Description
 :-------|:---|:----------
-[ExternalKeyProperty](./Hierarchy.xml#L80:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath|String property holding the external key value for a node
+[ExternalKeyProperty](./Hierarchy.xml#L80:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath|String property holding the human-readable key value for a node<br>If a `NodeTypeProperty` exists, the external key is unique only in combination with it.
+Otherwise, the external key can coincide with the `NodeProperty`.
-[NodeTypeProperty](./Hierarchy.xml#L83:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|String property holding the type of a node<br>In a recursive hierarchy with mixed types, nodes of different type can have different properties and be represented by entities of different subtypes of a commmon entity type.
+[NodeTypeProperty](./Hierarchy.xml#L87:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|String property holding the type of a node<br>In a recursive hierarchy with mixed types, nodes of different type can have different (navigation) properties or be represented by entities of different subtypes of a commmon entity type.
 The common entity type is the target of the `RecursiveHierarchy` annotation.
-[ChildCountProperty](./Hierarchy.xml#L91:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|Integer property of type `Edm.Int64` holding the number of children a node has in the unlimited hierarchy
+[ChildCountProperty](./Hierarchy.xml#L95:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|Integer property of type `Edm.Int64` holding the number of children a node has in the unlimited hierarchy
-[DescendantCountProperty](./Hierarchy.xml#L94:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|Integer property of type `Edm.Int64` holding the number of descendants a node has in the unlimited hierarchy
+[DescendantCountProperty](./Hierarchy.xml#L98:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|Integer property of type `Edm.Int64` holding the number of descendants a node has in the unlimited hierarchy
-[LimitedDescendantCountProperty](./Hierarchy.xml#L97:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|Integer property of type `Edm.Int64` holding the number of descendants a node has in the limited hierarchy
+[LimitedDescendantCountProperty](./Hierarchy.xml#L101:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|Integer property of type `Edm.Int64` holding the number of descendants a node has in the limited hierarchy
-[DrillStateProperty](./Hierarchy.xml#L100:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|String property holding the drill state of a node<br>Possible drill states are: <br>- `expanded` if a node has children in the limited hierarchy <br>- `collapsed` if a node has children in the unlimited hierarchy but not in the limited hierarchy <br>- `leaf` if a node has no children in the unlimited hierarchy
+[DrillStateProperty](./Hierarchy.xml#L104:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|String property holding the drill state of a node<br>Possible drill states are: <br>- `expanded` if a node has children in the limited hierarchy <br>- `collapsed` if a node has children in the unlimited hierarchy but not in the limited hierarchy <br>- `leaf` if a node has no children in the unlimited hierarchy
-[DistanceFromRootProperty](./Hierarchy.xml#L109:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|Integer property of type `Edm.Int64` holding the number of ancestors a node has in the limited hierarchy<br>This equals the number of ancestors in the sub-hierarchy as well as in the unlimited hierarchy.
+[DistanceFromRootProperty](./Hierarchy.xml#L113:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|Integer property of type `Edm.Int64` holding the number of ancestors a node has in the limited hierarchy<br>This equals the number of ancestors in the sub-hierarchy as well as in the unlimited hierarchy.
-[SiblingRankProperty](./Hierarchy.xml#L115:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|Integer property of type `Edm.Int64` holding the sibling rank of a node<br>The sibling rank of a node is the index of the node in the sequence of all nodes in the unlimited hierarchy with the same parent.
+[SiblingRankProperty](./Hierarchy.xml#L119:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|Integer property of type `Edm.Int64` holding the sibling rank of a node<br>The sibling rank of a node is the index of the node in the sequence of all nodes in the unlimited hierarchy with the same parent.
 The first sibling has rank 0.
-[MatchedProperty](./Hierarchy.xml#L128:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|Boolean property indicating [matching](#MatchCount) nodes
+[MatchedProperty](./Hierarchy.xml#L132:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|Boolean property indicating [matching](#MatchCount) nodes
-[MatchedDescendantCountProperty](./Hierarchy.xml#L131:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|Integer property of type `Edm.Int64` holding the the number of [matching](#MatchCount) descendants a node has in the unlimited hierarchy
+[MatchedDescendantCountProperty](./Hierarchy.xml#L135:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|Integer property of type `Edm.Int64` holding the the number of [matching](#MatchCount) descendants a node has in the unlimited hierarchy